docker/docs/desktop/windows/install.md

 > **Note**
 >
-> For you to be able to run Windows containers, you will need to be running Windows 10 Professional or Enterprise, with Windows update 1809, or
+> To run Windows containers, you need Windows 10 or Windows 11 Professional or Enterprise edition.
-Windows Server 2019.
-Windows editions Home or Education will only allow you to run Linux containers.
+Windows Home or Education editions will only allow you to run Linux containers.

 ## Install Docker Desktop on Windows